josdejong/jsoneditor/docs/api.md

   }
   ```

-- `{boolean} timestampTag`
+- `{boolean | function(value: any) -> boolean} timestampTag`

   If `true` (default), a tag with the date/time of a timestamp is displayed
-  right from timestamps.
-A value is considered a timestamp when it
+  right from values containing a timestamp.
+A value is considered a timestamp
-  has a value larger than Jan 1th 2000, `946684800000`.
+  when it is a number with value larger than Jan 1th 2000, `946684800000`.

+  When `timestampTag` a is a function, a timestamp tag will be displayed for
+  values for which `timestampTag(value)` returns `true`.
+This way it is
+  possible to alter the default rules for determining whether a value
+  is a timestamp or not.

 - `{string} language`